2. Attachment and Trust Instead Of Goodies

 The dog had to continue to try to come to terms with the situation on his own.
 The pressure increased, the signals from the dog became increasingly clearer, but the owner still did not react.
 Then the 6 metre limit was reached and the escalation was perfect.
 The dog was in the red zone and did not react to the signals from the dog owner anymore.
 How often have we seen something like this?

-Now we turn the film back again and start again from the beginning, but this time we do it right:
+Now we turn the film back again and start again from the beginning, but this time we do it correctly:

-• Therefore, he puts his dog on the leash, moves to the side of the forest path and leads his dog on the far side from the possible confrontation, i.e. he communicates in time with his dog «I noticed» and shows that he is aware of his leadership responsibility
+• Therefore, he puts his dog on the leash, moves to the side of the forest path and leads his dog on the far side from the possible confrontation, i.e. he communicates in time with his dog «I noticed, I will handle it» and shows that he is aware of his leadership responsibility

 • The dog owner also looks at his posture and makes sure that it is straight and confident